On Graphs and Codes Preserved by Edge Local Complementation: Preliminaries

-For bipartite graphs, we can simplify the ELC operation, since the set $C$ in Fig.~\ref{fig:elc} must be empty.
+For bipartite graphs, we can simplify the ELC operation, since the set $C$ in Definition~\ref{def:elc} must be empty.
 Given a bipartite graph $G=(V,E)$ and an edge $\{u,v\} \in E$, $G^{(u,v)}$ can be obtained by ``toggling'' all edges between the sets $N_u \setminus \{v\}$ and $N_v \setminus \{u\}$, followed by a swapping of vertices $u$ and $v$.
 Moreover, if $G$ is an $(a,b)$-bipartite graph, then, for any edge $\{u,v\} \in E$, $G^{(u,v)}$ must also be $(a,b)$-bipartite~\cite{pivotboolean}.
 Note that LC does not, in general, preserve bipartiteness.
 It follows from Definition~\ref{prop:triplelc} that every LC orbit can be partitioned into one or more ELC orbits.
 If $G=(V,E)$ is a connected graph, then, for any vertex $v \in V$, $G*v$ must also be connected.
 Likewise, for any edge $\{u,v\} \in E$, $G^{(u,v)}$ must be connected.

-\begin{defn} A graph $G=(V,E)$ is called \emph{ELC-preserved} if for any edge $\{u,v\} \in E$, $G^{(u,v)}$ is isomorphic to $G$.
-In other words, $G$ is ELC-preserved if and only if the ELC orbit of $G$ contains only $G$ itself. \end{defn}
+\begin{defn} A graph $G$ is \emph{ELC-preserved} if for any edge $\{u,v\} \in E$, $G^{(u,v)}$ is isomorphic to $G$.
+In other words, $G$ is ELC-preserved if and only if the ELC orbit has $G$ as the only element. \end{defn}

 We only consider connected graphs, since a disconnected graph is ELC-preserved if and only if its connected components are ELC-preserved.
 Trivially, empty graphs, i.e., graphs with no edges, are ELC-preserved.
-We could also define an \emph{LC-preserved} graph as a graph where LC on any vertex preserves the graph, up to isomorphism.
-A search of all connected graphs of order up to 12 reveals that only the unique connected graph of order two has this property.